jmike/naomi-docs/datatypes.md

 ## email

-The _email_ datatype matches email-formatted string types.
+The _email_ datatype is meant for storing email values.
+It accepts email-formatted strings.

 ### <a name="emaildefault" href="emaildefault">#</a>email.default(value)